Geopolitical Disruption and Creativity: Evidence from War-struck Artists during World War II

 Creativity, a core micro-foundation of innovation, accompanies challenges in its pursuit because novel ideas or products can create friction with pre-existing standards or traditions.
 In addressing this dilemma, research has primarily focused on the strategies that enhance the receptivity of creativity in a given normative context.
 However, norms are rarely permanent.
 In the face of geopolitical disruptions, such as wars, established structures and standards are fragmented, eroding the traditional normative boundaries that typically constrain creativity.
 This norm erosion creates a space where individuals are no longer bound by conventional limitations, which may offer a unique opportunity to explore new configurations for creativity.
 I test this conjecture by exploiting the timing of German invasions of European countries during World War II and examining whether these invasions affected the creativity of war-afflicted painters.
 To delve into the multidimensional nature of creativity in this artistic context, I employ image processing techniques on over 39,000 paintings, extracting core creative dimensions of paintings such as color spectrums, brushstroke patterns, and overall structural features.
 I find a dual-faced effect of war: afflicted artists experience temporary drops in creative output, but they also produce more novel artworks by combining different features that push the boundaries of the artistic paradigm.
 The novel paintings produced by the war-afflicted artists were subsequently more likely to be exhibited in the top galleries around the world.
 I discuss implications for creativity and innovation research.

-Border Disruption and Innovation with Beth Simmons
+Border Hardening and Innovation with Beth Simmons

 Muddying the Waters: The Threat of Human Capital Loss and the Obfuscation of Employee Identity with Olenka Kacperczyk

-Revise and resubmit at Strategy Science
+Conditional Accept at Strategy Science

 Dual Impact Patience: Understanding Investor Short-Termism for Financial and Social Objectives with Donal Crilly & Cedric Gutierrez